 What should be done in the event of exposure?

 Take your pet, along with the product packaging, to a veterinarian immediately if you suspect exposure to a toxic essential oil.
 Do not attempt to give home first aid such as induced vomiting or charcoal therapy first.
 Some oils can damage the esophagus and be fatal if inhaled.
 If a cat has an essential oil on its paws or on its fur (eg, a spill of a diffuser or essential oil bottle), the paws should be washed with a mild soap and water, rinse them well and immediately call your vet for advice.

 Immediate veterinary support may be required in certain cases of exposure.
 The effects of poisoning vary, and your veterinarian will develop a treatment plan that will suit your particular circumstances.
 Call a clinic right away if you notice any worrying signs such as seizures or difficulty breathing.

-It may be necessary to perform tests and admit the cat in order to provide care which may include intravenous fluids, respiratory support, pain control, other medications, and dose-dependent nursing care. the type of exposure.
+It may be necessary to perform tests and admit the cat in order to provide care which may include intravenous fluids, respiratory support, pain control, other medications, and dose-dependent nursing care.
 The prognosis after exposure will vary depending on the type of oil, the dose, and the time between exposure and treatment.

 Please contact your veterinarian if you have specific questions regarding essential oils.

 Matthew Kornya, B.Sc., D.M.V., ABVP resident